Accelerating your world-class solution

-We’re a venture accelerator, funded by Dimension Data / NTT and Deakin University.
+We’re a venture accelerator, funded by NTT and Deakin University.
 Our focus is on supercharging the growth of early stage cyber security startups.
-We’re looking for founders from anywhere in the Asia-Pacific region to join us in Melbourne for a four-month, mentor-driven program.
+We’re looking for founders from anywhere in the Asia-Pacific region to join us in Melbourne for a three-month, mentor-driven program.
 We’ll give you $50,000 as part of a capped SAFE note, then do everything we possibly can to make you successful.

 Fast-track your future

-In our four-month, mentor-driven accelerator program, you’ll get all you need to successfully take your idea to a global market.
+In our three-month, mentor-driven accelerator program, you’ll get all you need to successfully take your idea to a global market.

 Grow your expectations

 Your peers in this program are the region’s finest.
 They’re an important part of the experience, so we ensure you work with the very best.